sendgrid/docs/source/User_Guide/Transactional_Templates/create_edit.md

   show: true
 ---

 Creating email templates involves a mix of content writing, HTML, and CSS expertise.
 Email templates should look good on different email clients and be responsive for mobile devices.
-Many non-technical customers will hire a front end or email template developer to build their templates.
+Many non-technical customers will hire a front-end or email template developer to build their templates.
 We also suggest testing your templates with rendering applications like [Litmus](http://litmus.com) before sending them to your customers.

 {% info %}
 There is currently a limit of 300 templates and 300 versions that may be created per account.